The streaming engine that starts embedded

 LaminarDB runs SQL queries over event streams.
 Windows, joins, aggregations: the engine evaluates them continuously as events arrive.
 Built on Apache Arrow 57 and DataFusion 52.

 Deployment.
 Embed it in Rust (cargo add laminar-db) or Python (pip install laminardb).
 Or run the standalone laminardb binary with Kafka, CDC, and Delta Lake connectors.
-Cluster mode is on the roadmap but not yet functional.

 It is not a message broker and it is not a general-purpose database.
 It processes streams.